StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

         ```
     After executing the query, exit the CQL shell and reconnect using the new admin role.

-    Remove the default cassandra user using the following CQL query
+    Remove the default Cassandra user using the following CQL query.

     !!!
 Example ""